burlresearch/ansible-webmin/README.md

 The idea from the last article was basically writing down some of the modifications that we usually make when building a new server.
 Roughly speaking, the overview of what we did from a new OS install can be listed:

-- install webmin
+- install Webmin
 - make sure Apache is installed
-- install Percona (replacing MySQL)
+- install Persona (replacing MySQL)
 - ensure PHP is up-to-date
 - tweak the FastCGI configuration